McKesson: 21st century

 In 2001, the company's name reverted to McKesson.
 In the early 21st century, McKesson increased its market in medical technology through acquisitions, including Per Se Technologies and RelayHealth in 2006 and Practice Partner in 2007.
 On January 6, 2006, McKesson acquired NDCHealth Corporation.

 In 2010, McKesson acquired the oncology and physician services company US Oncology, Inc. for $2.16 billion, which was integrated into the McKesson Specialty Health business.
 In April 2012, McKesson agreed to pay the United States $190M to settle allegations that it had inflated prices and overbilled Medicaid.
 Three months later, in July 2012, McKesson agreed to pay California and 28 other states $151M to settle allegations that it had inflated prices and overbilled Medicaid.

 On June 24, 2013, The Wall Street Journal reported that McKesson Chairman and CEO John Hammergren's pension benefits of $159 million had set a record for "the largest pension on file for a current executive of a public company, and almost certainly the largest ever in corporate America".
 In 2013, PSS World Medical was acquired.
 In 2014, McKesson acquired Celesio to become one of the world's largest healthcare companies, with over $179 billion in annual revenue.
 In June 2016, McKesson announced plans to merge its IT business with Change Healthcare.

 In 2017, McKesson was involved in many lawsuits against the state of Arkansas over the supply of vecuronium bromide.
 McKesson was under contract by Pfizer not to sell to any correctional facility that authorized and carried out capital punishment.

 In November 2018, the company announced it would relocate its headquarters from San Francisco to Irving, Texas, effective April 1, 2019.
 Also in April 2019, Brian Tyler took over as CEO of the company.

 In February 2020, McKesson Corp announced that it would part ways with Change Healthcare.
 McKesson gave up its ownership in the company and its three seats on the company's board of directors.
 In February 2025, the McKesson Corporation signed a definitive agreement to acquire 80% interest in PRISM Vision Holdings.

+In August 2026, the company was hacked by ShinyHunters.